mitchpaulus/neobem/paper.md

   6;                          !- Minimum Number of Warmup Days
 ```

-Most users will use GUI software such as OpenStudio to create simple building energy models.
+Most users will use graphical software such as OpenStudio to create simple building energy models.
 However, as with any data entry, a point comes quickly when researchers and developers will want to remove duplication and parameterize models as concisely as possible.

 Neobem is a programming language and corresponding compiler designed to meet this need with the following considerations in mind: